prathameshap/slay-check/CONTRIBUTING.md

 def process_file(filename: str) -> Result:
     """Process a file and return the result.

-    Handles various file formats and returns an error if processing fails.

     Args:
         filename: The path to the file to process